thiagokokada/blog/2024-08-20/01-quick-bits-using-forks-with-go-modules.md

 [Goldmark](https://github.com/yuin/goldmark/).
-I them re-render the Markdown to Mataroa using a [Markdown renderer](https://github.com/teekennedy/goldmark-markdown) before publising to
-<capivaras.dev>, because this allow me to do some transformations in the
+I them re-render the Markdown to Mataroa using a [Markdown renderer](https://github.com/teekennedy/goldmark-markdown) before publising to [capivaras.dev](https://capivaras.dev), because this allow me to do some transformations in the original Markdown.
-original Markdown.
 It mostly works fine except for sub lists, thanks to the fact that the Markdown renderer I am using renders sub lists with 2 spaces.

+The only reason sub lists are working right now is because [@ratsclub](https://gluer.org/) fixed this issue in the fork that [capivaras.dev](https://capivaras.dev) runs.
+But I want to be compatible with the official instance if I ever need to migrate.

 The solution?
 Let's fix this in a [PR](https://github.com/teekennedy/goldmark-markdown/pull/21).
 However now that